 ADVISORY BOARD

-MP, Minister of State, German Federal Foreign Office
+Former Minister of State at the Federal Foreign Office of Germany (2021-2025)

 Michael Gahler